rdkit/rdkit/Docs/Book/GettingStartedInPython.rst

 ===================

 Normally molecules are stored in the RDKit with the hydrogen atoms implicit (e.g. not explicitly present in the molecular graph.
-When it is useful to have the hydrogens explicitly present, for example when generating or optimizing the 3D geometry, the :api:`rdkit.Chem.rdmolops.AddHs` function can be used:
+When it is useful to have the hydrogens explicitly present, for example when generating or optimizing the 3D geometry, the :py:func:rdkit.Chem.rdmolops.AddHs function can be used:

 >>> m=Chem.MolFromSmiles('CCO')
 >>> m.GetNumAtoms()